 How to Grow a Garden Peach Tomato

-To start growing Garden Peach tomatoes, sow the seeds indoors 6-8 weeks before the last frost for your area.
-Sow seeds ¼ inch (0.6 cm.) deep and 1 inch (2.5 cm.) apart.
-Seeds germinate best when temperatures are 70-75 F. (21-24 C.).
+To start growing Garden Peach tomatoes, sow the seeds indoors six to eight weeks before the last frost for your area.
+Sow seeds ¼ inch (6 mm.) deep and 1 inch (2.5 cm.) apart.
+Seeds germinate best when temperatures are 70 to 75 degrees F. (21-24 C.).
 Keep the seedlings in a bright window or under a grow light.

 When the seedlings get their second set of leaves, transplant them into individual pots, making sure to bury the stems up to the first set of leaves to encourage stronger stems and roots.
 Be sure to use a light, well-draining soil.
 A week before transplanting them outside, gradually harden them off outdoors by slowly increasing their time outside.